datafolklabs/cement/doc/source/dev/quickstart.rst

 **Note:** You need to look at ~/.helloworld.conf and edit any settings.
 For most cases, the only thing you might want to edit is the 'plugin_config_dir' path to point it to '/path/to/helloworld/etc/plugins.d'.
-Note that your application by default searches for '/etc/helloworld/helloworld.conf' as well as '~/.helloworld.conf'.
+Your application by default searches for configs in the following order:

+    * /etc/helloworld/helloworld.conf
+    * ~/.helloworld/etc/helloworld.conf
+    * ~/.helloworld.conf

+The second is a hard set location based on the 'prefix' in your applications 'helloworld/core/config.py' and is not often relied on.
 Now that helloworld is installed, lets see what it looks like:

 .. code-block:: text